-Many children are currently enjoying the delights of the YMCA Club summer play scheme, but the fun doesn’t have to end when they go back to school.
+Many children enjoyed the delights of the YMCA Club play scheme over the summer, but the fun doesn’t have to end when they go back to school.
 Why not book your child onto one of our many after school clubs where they can learn a range of skills from art to trampolining?
 Muminur Jalil, Assistant Children and Young People Manager, gives us the lowdown…

 What are your term-time courses?